lsst-sitcom/sitcomtn-025/index.rst

 **Available Computing Power:**

-The following computing resources are available for use but the usage of each is not yet well planned and/or dccumented.
+The following computing resources are available for use but how the hardware will be utilizedis not yet well planned and/or documented.

 - Camera Diagnostic Cluster
 - Commissioning Cluster (Antu)

-Add discussion with regards to how these tools are used for on-sky data and calibration data?
+FIXME: Add discussion with regards to how these tools are used for on-sky data and calibration data?
 Could also put this in the `Other Findings and Identified Issues`_  section.

 .. _Deliverable 4: